-Bhutan is a land-locked country of only 700,000 people, with limited options for export or industry due to its mountainous terrain.
-Much of the country’s population is poor, and 12% live below the international poverty line.
+Bhutan is a land-locked country of only 700,000 people, with limited options for export or industry due to its remote, mountainous terrain.
+Much of the country’s population is poor, and 8% live below the international poverty line.
 The government is grappling to maintain Bhutan’s well-preserved culture in the face of rapid development and modernization.

 Tourism is one of the very few major industries in Bhutan, but unbridled tourism in Bhutan can quickly consume the country and its culture… especially when the country is home to less than one million people.

 Bhutan doesn’t want to become the next Venice sinking under the weight of millions of holiday goers, nor attract the hordes of culturally insensitive backpackers who flood Southeast Asia, Nepal, and India.
 The country wouldn’t be the same if drunk backpackers in elephant pants staggered by locals in traditional gho and kira.
 And that’s coming from someone who wobbled ‘round Asia in said pants years ago.
 Yes, I admit it.

-Bhutan makes great efforts to adhere to sustainable tourism standards, and we should laud their efforts, not resist them.
+Bhutan makes great efforts to adhere to sustainable tourism standards, and we should laud their efforts in this age of destructive mass tourism.
 Though their system isn’t perfect, Bhutan’s daily tourist fee is a tried and tested method of limiting tourist numbers, while simultaneously ensuring tourism’s revenues reach the entire population and the majority of tourists are somewhat responsible travelers.
 Critics say limiting tourism to wealthy travelers is elitist—I don’t disagree—but if the system works for Bhutan and locals benefit from it, I don’t think it’s our place to demand otherwise.

 If you’re still upset about the daily cost of traveling in Bhutan, remember that travel is a privilege, not a right.
 It’s well within the country’s rights to stem the flow of mass tourism using whatever means works best.